 The Wellcome Collection is well worth a visit anyway, what with the though-provoking exhibitions, historical medical artefacts, and really top-notch cafe, but their beautiful library is the icing on the cake (do indulge in the cafe’s options, whilst we’re on the subject).
-The library deals with the subject of health and medical history, and you can join whether you’re a budding doctor or just a curious mind.
+The Wellcome Library deals with the subject of health and medical history, and you can join whether you’re a budding doctor or just a curious mind.
 Expect books on everything from gender and obesity to alchemy and witchcraft here!

 183 Euston Road, NW1 2BE.
 Nearest station is Euston Square.
 More info here.